WiIIiam278/Velocitab/docs/API-Examples.md

 Velocitab provides an API for vanishing (hiding) and modifying the names of players as they appear in the TAB list for other players.

-This page assumes you have read the general [[API]] introduction and that you have both imported Velocitab into your project, added it as a dependency and have an instance of `VelocitabAPI` available.
-For the examples below it's used an instance called `velocitabAPI`.
+This page assumes you have read the general [[API]] introduction and that you have both imported Velocitab into your project, added it as a dependency and having an instance of `VelocitabAPI` available.
+For the following examples, an instance called `velocitabAPI` was used.

 ## 1. Vanishing/Un-vanishing a player